Ikonkar18/Final-Project---Supervised-ML/README.md

 - This project is developed using Google Colab and can also be run on other platforms such as Visual Studio Code.
 The following libraries and frameworks need to be imported:

-import pandas as pd
+from sklearn.linear_model import LinearRegression

+from sklearn.linear_model import Ridge

+from sklearn.linear.model import Lasso

+from sklearn.linear.model import LogisticRegression

-from sklearn.linear_model import LinearRegression import numpy as np from sklearn.model_selection import train_test_split from sklearn.metrics import mean_squared_error, r2_score
+import numpy as np

+from sklearn.model_selection import train_test_split, cross_val_score, GridSearchCV

+from sklearn.metrics import mean_squared_error, r2_score, accuracy_score, precision_score, recall_score, f1_score, roc_auc_score, confusion_matrix, classification_report, roc_curve

 import matplotlib.pyplot as plt

 %matplotlib inline

-from sklearn.preprocessing import MinMaxScaler from sklearn.preprocessing import LabelEncoder from sklearn.linear.model import Ridge from sklearn.linear.model import Lasso from sklearn.linear.model import LogisticRegression from sklearn.metrics import accuracy_score, precision_score, recall_score, f1_score, roc_auc_score, confusion_matrix
-from sklearn.tree import DecisionTreeClassifier from sklearn.tree import plot_tree
-from sklearn.model_selection import cross_val_score
+from sklearn.preprocessing import MinMaxScaler, LabelEncoder

-from sklearn.metrics import confusion_matrix, classification_report
+from sklearn.tree import DecisionTreeClassifier, plot_tree

 import seaborn as sns

+import tensorflow as tf

+from tensorflow import keras

+from keras.models import Sequential

+from keras.layers import Dense

+from keras.optimizers import Adam

-from sklearn.metrics import roc_curve, roc_auc_score
+from sklearn.naive_bayes import GaussianNB
-from sklearn.model_selection import GridSearchCV import tensorflow as tf from tensorflow import keras from keras.models import Sequential from keras.layers import Dense from keras.optimizers import Adam from sklearn.naive_bayes import GaussianNB

 Usage: